-Laundry and Bath Units have played a significant role in the ultimate success of many of the conflicts that New Zealand has participated in since the second world war.
+Laundry and Bath Units have played a significant role in the ultimate success of many of the conflicts that New Zealand has participated in since the First World War.
 Troops from the fighting units, filthy after weeks of chasing the enemy through the desert, muddy fields and primary jungle would find it slightly surreal to emerge in their filth and greeted by a unit offering them a hot shower and a complete change of clothing.
-Such was the effect on the morale of our fighting soldiers that it is reasonable to assume that on many occasions the enemy specifically targeted Laundry and Bath units for elimination.
+Such was the effect on the morale of our fighting soldiers that it is reasonable to assume that on many occasions, the enemy specifically targeted Laundry and Bath units for elimination.
 The Identity of many Laundry and Bath operators is unknown.
-This is of course for security reasons.
+This is, of course, for security reasons.
 Some soldiers got the wrong laundry back.
-Moreover, as you all well know, when it comes to personal kit soldiers just don’t forget things like that!
+Moreover, as you all well know, when it comes to personal kit, soldiers just don’t forget things like that!

-This article will examine the primary Mobile and Bath equipment used by the New Zealand Army from 1941 to 1996
+This article will provide some historical context on field baths and laundry’s and examine the primary Mobile and Bath equipment used by the New Zealand Army from 1914 to 1996

-The provision of laundry and Bath functions in commonwealth armies is an Ordnance Corps responsibility, and the role of Laundry and Bath Units was to; 1
+The provision of laundry and Bath functions in commonwealth armies was a function that was shared by the Medical and Ordnance Corps.
+The RAMC would provide facilities and Hospitals and bases and Ordnance mobile facilities for deployment into the field.
+The Ordnance role of Laundry and Bath Units was to:

 - Decontaminate men and their equipment after a gas attack.